Oliver-Goth/SD-Exam-Project-Gateway/README.md

 # Software Quality Exam - MTOGO Application

-Evidence of different tests made in both the Legacy System and the new Microservice solutions can be found in this README file as well as our choice of code patterns and examples of how we have used this.
+Evidence of different tests made in both the Legacy System and the new Microservice solution, can be found in this README file as well as our choice of code patterns and examples of how we have used this in our code

 ## Legacy System